Aditya-0510/mlsa-logicleague-1.0/README.md

 ## **4️⃣Read the contents of the file properly and make changes in the file where needed**

 ## **5️⃣Run the Test Script**
-Once you have made changes, execute the test script to check your implementation:
+Once you have made changes, execute the test script to check your implementation (any one of the following):
 ```bash
 ./test-cpp.sh
 ./test-py.sh